Our Approach to Waste

 Minimizing Hazardous Waste Generation

-Arch facilities work to minimize hazardous waste generation by buying products that do not have hazardous characteristics.
-This is accomplished by implementing Arch’s Best Management Practice (BMP) of chemical purchases — which requires all chemical purchases to be reviewed and approved by the environmental engineer before purchase — in order to minimize hazardous waste generation and ultimate disposal.
+Arch facilities work to reduce hazardous waste generation by buying products that do not have hazardous characteristics.
+This is accomplished by implementing Arch’s Best Management Practice (BMP) of chemical purchases — which requires all chemical purchases to be reviewed and approved by an environmental professional before purchase — in order to reduce hazardous waste generation and ultimate disposal.
 In addition, operations are required to maintain detailed records of monthly waste generation, storage and disposal from “cradle to grave,” as EPA characterizes it.

 As indicated, most non-recyclable waste materials that are generated at Arch facilities are classified as non-hazardous, allowing for typical landfill disposal.
 That said, Arch facilities recognize that disposal of these non-hazardous wastes can represent their own type of environmental impact, and is expensive and time-consuming.
-Each operation strives to minimize waste generation and employs a variety of means to achieve that goal, including: 1) minimizing the quantity of purchased products to minimize waste generation, 2) recycling qualified materials, 3) working with vendors to minimize packaging, 4) buying, receiving and storing process materials and fluids in bulk to reduce or eliminate small-quantity containers, and the like.
+Each operation strives to reduce waste generation and employs a variety of means to achieve that goal, including: 1) minimizing the quantity of purchased products to reduce waste generation, 2) recycling qualified materials, 3) working with vendors to reduce packaging, and 4) buying, receiving and storing process materials and fluids in bulk to reduce or eliminate small-quantity containers.

-Arch applies best mining industry practices and follows rigorously all regulatory-driven requirements for the geotechnical design of its tailings management structures, or refuse impoundments.
-Arch manages a total of 10 tailings facilities — which hold rock, clay and process water from the coal preparation process — across its operational portfolio.
-Of these, five are associated with operating mines and five are associated with now- closed mines formerly operated by Arch or a predecessor company.
+Arch applies best mining industry practices and follows rigorously regulatory-driven requirements for the geotechnical design of its tailings management structures, or refuse impoundments.
+Arch manages a total of 10 refuse facilities — which hold rock, clay and process water from the coal preparation process — across its operational portfolio.
+Of these, five are associated with operating mines and five are associated with now-closed mines formerly operated by Arch or a predecessor company.
 All five of the facilities in this latter category are currently undergoing reclamation.

-Above and beyond the statutory requirements, Arch engages an independent engineering consultant to perform third-party audits on all active impoundments to ensure ongoing rigor and attention to critical engineering details.
-These audit reports are provided to the operations and are shared with Arch senior management to ensure that any required corrective measures are addressed.
+Above and beyond the statutory requirements, Arch engages an independent engineering consultant to perform third-party audits on active impoundments — as well as inactive impoundments yet to enter final reclamation — to promote ongoing rigor and attention to critical engineering details.
+These audit reports are provided to the operations and are shared with Arch senior management to enable required corrective measures to be addressed.

-Arch’s tailings facilities completed all their inspections and assorted internal and external reviews as scheduled during 2021.
-Arch has had no significant incidents at its tailings storage facilities in the past two decades.
+Arch’s tailings facilities completed their inspections and assorted internal and external reviews as scheduled during 2022.
+Arch has had no significant incidents at its refuse storage facilities in the past two decades.

 Under the provisions of the EPA’s Toxic Release Inventory (TRI) regulations, Arch is required to evaluate and report releases of chemicals identified in §313 of the Emergency Planning and Community Right-to-Know Act (EPCRA).
 Under the Act, releases are classified by the so-called “receiving medium” — which is to say land, air and/or water.
 The June 2019 USEPA “List of Lists” identifies the 1,179 separate chemicals regulated under §313.

 Arch and its subsidiaries rely on an internal materials management system, where purchased products and inventories are managed and tracked, to identify any products containing one or more “§313 chemicals.”
-For those products identified as containing §313 chemicals, additional evaluation is undertaken to determine the total quantity of reportable §313 chemicals used at each facility each year.
-EPA requires facilities that use and/or dispose of greater than 10,000 pounds of general §313 chemicals — and smaller quantities of some specific toxic chemicals — in any given year to report those usages and emissions to EPA.
-Arch reviews all its subsidiary operations for use of these chemicals and thresholds, and reports accordingly.
+For those products identified as containing §313 chemicals, additional evaluation is undertaken to determine the total quantity of reportable §313 chemicals manufactured, produced or otherwise used at each facility each year.
+EPA requires facilities that manufacture or produce greater than 25,000 pounds or otherwise use greater than 10,000 pounds of general §313 chemicals — and smaller quantities of some specific toxic chemicals — in any given year to report those usages and their related releases to EPA and states.
+Arch reviews its subsidiary operations for use of these chemicals and thresholds, and reports accordingly.

-Over the past five years, Arch has not exceeded the reporting threshold — thus triggering EPA reporting — at any of its current subsidiary operations.
+Over the past five years, Arch has not exceeded the reporting thresholds — and thus has not required TRI reporting — at any of its current subsidiary operations.

 Spill Prevention and Protection

 Proper storage and containment of bulk products is key to preventing accidental release.
-Ensuring that primary and secondary containments are properly designed, constructed, installed and regularly inspected ensures products remain contained and controlled.
+Primary and secondary containments are properly designed, constructed, installed and regularly inspected to enable products to remain contained and controlled.
 This includes considering the location of storage systems relative to available controls and potential down-gradient impacts, should an emergency condition develop.
-Arch applies specific practices that call for protective placement of tanks, piping infrastructure and facilities in locations that minimize the potential for offsite release.
+Arch applies specific practices that call for protective placement of tanks, piping infrastructure and facilities in locations that reduce the potential for offsite release.

-Supplemental to emergency response plans, every operation that meets the regulatory threshold maintains a Spill Pollution Control and Countermeasure (SPCC) Plan, required by USEPA’s Emergency Planning and Community Right to Know Act (EPCRA).
-These plans specifically require that all oil-based products and wastes be managed in a manner that minimizes the possibility for release to the environment, and address prevention measures, minimum facility standards, contingencies and response protocols.
+Supplemental to emergency response plans, every operation that meets the regulatory threshold maintains a Spill Prevention Control and Countermeasure (SPCC) Plan, required by the CWA.
+These plans specifically require that all oil-based products and wastes be managed in a manner that reduces the possibility for release to the environment, and address prevention measures, minimum facility standards, contingencies and response protocols.

 In the past 20 years, Arch and its operating subsidiaries have had no significant spills.
 Since 2010, the company’s subsidiary operations have only had one spill or release that met the reporting threshold for required reporting to a state or federal agency.
 That spill was minor and was quickly and responsively cleaned up with no material impact to the environment.
 It did not meet the definition of Natural Resource Damage subject to assessment of fines or penalties.